BeckhamT/PythonGame-CP190-/README.md

 # Files:

-  map.py contains all the rooms/levels that you move around.
+  map.py contains all the rooms/levels that you move around and the functionality of moving,looking ect

   inventory.py contains all the items with bool values and a list of what items the charecter has